5ila5/hacs_waste_collection_schedule/doc/ics/edg_de.md

 - Goto <https://www.edg.de/de/entsorgungsdienstleistungen/rein-damit/abfallkalender/abfallkalender.htm> and select your location and press `weiter`.
 - Click on `URL in die Zwischenablage kopieren` to copy the ical url.
 - Replace the `url` in the example configuration with this link.
+- Leave the `regex` untouched and modify the `customize` section only if needed

 ## Examples